 Homeliness is the selling point of NEST Tulum, a relatively new addition to Tulum’s hotel zone.
 Here you’ll find beautifully – but simply – prepared cuisine, an unrivaled convivial atmosphere that doesn’t cross the line into overfriendliness and annoyance, all while nurturing an overall atmosphere of laid-back tranquility.
 Luxury and cosiness come together in perfect harmony at NEST Tulum, creating a boutique hotel that’s modern, fresh, and yet entirely familiar.

 A collection of beach bungalows make up the Cabañas La Luna property, which is the ideal boutique option for low maintenance guests looking for a laid-back escape.
 Easy access to the beach is a given, so self-professed beach bums will also feel right at home here.
 Foodies won’t fail to be impressed by the onsite restaurant, which churns out all manner of exotic fare, from tagines in the evening to ceviche in the day.

-Sixteen rooms form Cabañas Tulum, which is a very different cabaña experience to that at La Luna.
-Here you’ll be treated to spacious rooms complete with all the mod cons, with the option of added extras that are attentive to detail and practical, like yoga mats and beach bags.
+Cabañas Tulum is a very different cabaña experience to that at La Luna.
+Here you’ll find 24 spacious rooms complete with all the mod cons, with the option of added extras that are attentive to detail and practical, like yoga mats and beach bags.
 As this is the sister property of nearby The Beach Tulum, guests here can not only take advantage of the private beach swings, yoga classes and pool, but also The Beach Tulum’s spa and wellness center.
 A notch below full-blown luxury, Cabañas Tulum is the ideal middle ground for discerning travelers.